Employee Spotlight: McKenna Pope

 McKenna Pope (MP): Hi!
 Thank you for having me.

 It's hard to say, because I really love it all!
-I'm a big theatre nerd, so I always like to know the shows or installations we're working on, and then when I see the show in the theater it's such an honor to know I helped make it happen.
+I'm a big theatre nerd, so I always like to know the shows or installations we're working on, and then when I see the show in the theatre it's such an honour to know I helped make it happen.

 Audience members might find me pointing to fixtures before the show and exclaiming to whoever I'm with, "We made that!"
 Plus, the amazing team I’m surrounded by makes every day here all the more fun.